 Possibly, it’s an injury that did not heal correctly or trauma from a surgical procedure.
 It could also be a lingering ghost pain from an illness that created a “miscommunication between the brain and the nervous system,” so that your body doesn’t know it’s not in pain anymore.
 This type of “ghost” pain is continually worsened in a cycle as chronic pain changes “the way neurons … behave, making them hypersensitive to pain messages.”

-Basically, nerve cells are damaged by pain thereby making the pain worse.
+Nerve cells are damaged by pain, thereby making the pain worse.

 The Chronic Pain — Inflammation Cycle

 There may be a handful of conditions that cause chronic pain, yet one of the most common triggers and instigators of pain is bodily inflammation.